Inside: Daily schedule for autism classrooms and planning a weekly schedule for an autism classroom.

 8. Include movement within the schedule with limited distractions.
 Breaks outside the classroom, like taking a walk can be disruptive during the high quality learning period.
 Save those for the afternoon.
 Think of some non-intrusive ways to building a break routine.
 Keep movement breaks easy to implement, quick and meaningful.

 9. Schedule student groupings and schedule special activities (ex.
 Phys.
 Ed., Music, Computers) as consistently as possible.
-My Foundation to Impact course which helps teachers set up their classrooms has a module that focuses on building your weekly schedule and organizing your centers.
+My Step by Step Autism Classroom Design course (formerly Foundation to Impact) which helps teachers set up their classrooms has a module that focuses on building your weekly schedule and organizing your centers.

 10. Make copies of the schedule, once finalized, for staff members.
 And… make plans to change it if needed… and they will be...schedule changes are usually needed by the 2nd week of school.